rich98/redhat_ubuntu_audit/README.md

 What other versions of linux test?
 Hazppy to just point me at the ISO Feel free to conbtribute.

-Woulkd you like to see process info?
+Would you like to see process info?
+Everything is shared under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007